-I believe that it is a safe assumption that all of you are already experts in the sending and receiving of e-mail, using one or more of your favorite mail clients, and I will be using the broadcast facility provided via the Student Service Centre (as well as the course News page) to communicate electronically with the class as a whole.
-At least at the current time, all of the students registered in the course have an e-mail address linked into this facility, so, in principle, if I send a broadcast message, and assuming everyone checks their appopriate mailbox, you should all receive it.
-Note that the SSC setup does not allow me to directly see your individual e-mail addresses, so if you want to get personalized e-mail from myself or the TAs, you will need to first send us a message to which we can reply.
+All of you are undoubtedly already expert in the sending and receiving of e-mail, using one or more of your favourite mail clients, and I will use the "Connect/Blackboard" system to communicate electronically with the class as a whole.
+Note that this mechanism does not allow me to directly see your individual e-mail addresses, so if you want to get personalized e-mail from myself or the TAs, you will need to first send us a message to which we can reply.